ad-freiburg/GENRE/README.md

 (5.7M mentions, 469k unique entities, 1.27 candidates per mention on average), which contains only entities from Dalab (but mentions from both data sources), and the corresponding trie `mention_trie_dalab.pkl`.
-However, we got better results from using the larger entity set on all benchmarks except AIDA-CoNLL, where both variants were almost equal.
+However, we got better results from using the larger entity set on all benchmarks except Kore50.

 ## 3. Start Docker container